-- 1. To slow the progression of diabetic kidney disease, the therapeutic targets for glycaemia, lipidaemia and blood pressure outlined in Chapter 4 should be pursued. - 2.
-If albuminuria is found, therapy with ACE inhibitors or angiotensin ATI receptor antago-
+- 1. To slow the progression of diabetic kidney disease, the therapeutic targets for glycaemia, lipidaemia and blood pressure outlined in chapter 4 should be pursued. - 2.
+If albuminuria is found, therapy with ACE inhibitors or angiotensin ATI receptor antagonists should be used as they reduce the risk of progression of nephropathy (considering contraindications for their use). - 3.
+Serum creatinine and potassium levels should be monitored when using an ACE inhibitor,